codebasics/data-structures-algorithms-python/README.md

 # Data Structure & Algorithms using Python
 This tutorial covers data structures and algorithms in python.
-Every tutorial has theory behind data structure or an algorithm, BIG O Complexity analysis and exercises that you can practice on.
+Every tutorial has theory behind data structure or an algorithm, BIG O Complexity analysis.

-To watch the videos, you can go check the playlist out at: https://www.youtube.com/playlist?list=PLeo1K3hjS3uu_n_a__MI_KktGTLYopZ12

-To subscribe to codebasics youtube channel: https://www.youtube.com/c/codebasics
+This is a forked repository used for learning purpose.